SafeHome.org may receive compensation from some providers listed on this page. Learn More

 But if neither of those options is ideal for you, we have good news: There’s a free option, where the camera can store 6-second clips of motion and immediately send the clip in an alert to your smartphone.

-This sort of flexibility is becoming a mainstay in home security cameras, and to have the free option in addition to the local or cloud storage is a great deal in our eyes.
+That kind of flexibility is becoming a real selling point in the home security camera space.
+Having a free tier alongside local and cloud storage options is genuinely impressive — especially at these price points.
 There is one catch, though: The free option does mean you’ll get ads popping up in your YI app.
-Not a huge deal, but … don’t we interact with enough ads in our daily life?
+Not a huge deal, but honestly, most of us are already drowning in ads as it is.

 Choosing cloud storage with YI does have its advantages.
 Namely, we learned you can monitor up to three cameras at once for only $2.49 per month.
 For context, that’s a dollar less per month than the cost of a standard cloud storage plan from Reolink; while you do get more space with most Reolink plans, YI still presents a viable option for a decent amount of monthly storage without a huge financial commitment.